 v.
 Customers that participate as a Load Resource or in ERS and also participate in a NOIE Demand/price response program should be counted as participating in the applicable NOIE program.
 For such participation, deployment event reporting should be limited to deployments initiated by the NOIE.

 vi.
 NOIEs that administer Conservation Voltage programs may not have accurate counts of Customers that are affected for specific activation events.
-In such cases, NOIEs should provide estimated counts of Customers, and annotate the submission to indicate that estimated counts are being provided.
+In such cases, NOIEs should provide estimated counts of Customers, and advise ERCOT via email that estimated counts are being provided.

-5. DATA EXCHANGE INSTRUCTIONS
+4. DATA EXCHANGE INSTRUCTIONS